 Before I explain how to do this, I should mention that this trick works in Windows 10, though it doesn’t have nearly as much impact.

-This fix will make Windows 7 look like an old, outdated Windows version.
+This fix will make Windows 7 look like an old, outdated version.
 It disables the lightweight Aero design.

-But the beauty of it is that you can choose which visual effects to keep and which to disable.
+But the beauty is that you can choose which visual effects to keep and which to disable.
 At the very least, I recommend disabling all animations.
 Not only will this reduce micro stutters, but it will make your computer feel snappier too.

 Here is how you disable visual effects in Windows 7: